-Farsightedness, also called hyperopia, means that the eye cannot focus on nearby objects.
+Farsightedness, also called hyperopia, means that the eye can't focus on nearby objects.
 This is because the eye is too short or the cornea is too flat.
-In some cases of hyperopia, the eye cannot focus on distant objects either.
+In some cases of hyperopia, the eye can't focus on distant objects either.
 A person has hyperopia when light entering the eye is focused (called the focal point) behind the retina instead of directly on the retina.

 eMedicineHealth Medical Reference from Healthwise

 To learn more visit Healthwise.org

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.